pimbrouwers/Falco/docs/en/security.md

     Request.ifAuthenticatedInRole rolesAllowed handleAuthInRole handleInvalid
 ```

-Allow only user's with a certain scope to access endpoint"
+### Allow only authenticated user's with a certain scope to access"

 ```fsharp
 let secureResourceHandler : HttpHandler =